lyu-ai/agentok/website/docs/getting-started/index.md

 ![template](./img/template.png)

 The URL of template page is static and public, so you can share it with others to start a chat directly.
-You can also click the **Fork** button to build your own Autoflow based on this template.
+You can also click the **Fork** button to build your own Workflow based on this template.

 ## Next Steps